-A.C.T. is a full contact weapon fighting and self defense Israeli system , developed by Alexander Zhelezniak and Noah Gross.
+A.C.T. is an Israeli, full contact weapon fighting and self defense system , developed by Alexander Zhelezniak and Noah Gross.

 It was formalized and introduced to the world wide community 15 years ago.
 The system has been presented and taught (seminars , courses) in about 20 countries.

 A.C.T. is being taught on a regular basis in 15 countries up to date.

 A.C.T. is about giving the student the tools to handle himself/herself in combat with and against weapons.

 Translation?
 We teach people how to fight with weapons and effectively defend against them, whether the student is armed or unarmed.

 The main idea is that if you want to learn how to fight, you’d better include just that in your training – fighting.